Your Cart is Empty

-In addition to working with large organizations (her clients have included Westinghouse, JTI International, Renault, Ford and Revlon) Amy has worked extensively on a one-to-one basis.
-Being supportive, caring and structured are central facets of Amy’s personal coaching style and she will be bringing these qualities to the Cardiff Sleep Clinic.
+In addition to working with large organisations (her clients have included Westinghouse, JTI International, Renault, Ford and Revlon), Amy has worked extensively on a one-to-one basis.
+Being supportive, caring and structured are central facets of Amy’s personal coaching style and she will be bringing these qualities to the Cardiff Sleep service

 Amy had an unusual and exciting childhood, spending her early years living and being educated on a sailing boat with her family.
-This period of voyaging, throughout the Mediterranean, was followed by an education in France.
+This period of travelling throughout the Mediterranean was followed by an education in France.
 Expect to hear Amy making references to how we can learn from other cultures when it comes to health and wellbeing.

 UK Sleeplessness statistics.